-Occupational Health and Safety Compliance
+Occupational Health and Safety compliance

-12. The employer has a "duty of care" responsibility under section 9 of the Health and Safety at Work Act 1996 to ensure, as far as possible the workers health, safety and welfare while at work.
-The Health and Safety at Work (General Workplace Conditions) Regulations 2003 specifies the conditions which must be followed by all employers in any workplace to ensure that the workers are protected according to the requirements of the Act.
-Some of these requirements in these Regulations include the provisions of personal protective equipments, which must be provided by the employer without any cost to the employees.
+12. - (1) The employer has a "duty of care" responsibility under section 9 of the Health and Safety at Work Act 1996 to ensure, as far as possible the workers health, safety and welfare while at work.

+(2)The Health and Safety at Work (General Workplace Conditions) Regulations 2003 specifies the conditions which must be followed by all employers in any workplace to ensure that the workers are protected according to the requirements of the Act where some of these requirements in these Regulations include the provisions of personal protective equipments, which must be provided by the employer without any cost to the employees.

-Grievance Procedure
+Grievance procedure

-13. In the case of a grievance in the workplace, the parties shall resort to grievance procedure in the employment contract.
-The procedure shall not be inferior to the procedure stipulated in Schedule 4 of the Promulgation.
+13. In the case of a grievance in the workplace, the parties shall resort to grievance procedure in the employment contract or in the absence of such contract, shall use the procedure stipulated in Schedule 4 of the Promulgation.

-Labour - Management, Consultation and Cooperation Committee
+Labour - Management, Consultation and Cooperation Committee (LMCCC)

-14. All employers with more than 20 workers are required by section 9(3) of the Promulgation to have a Labour-Management, Consultation and Cooperation Committee to assist them to review and develop work practices in order to promote good faith employment relations and increase productivity; and requiring employers to complete Labour Management, Consultation and Cooperation Committee forms as a general obligation to ensure the attaining of quality control.
+- 14. -(1) All employers with more than 20 workers are required by sections 9(1)(d) and 9(3) of the Promulgation to have a Labour-Management, Consultation and Cooperation Committee to assist them to review and develop work practices in order to promote good faith employment relations and increase productivity. - (2) All Employers must complete LMCCC forms as a general obligation to ensure the attaining of quality control.

-Sexual Harassment
+Sexual harassment